iocron/gitwebhook/README.md

    Further reading: [Github - Generate a new SSH Key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

-   *(Note: When using a admin / root account for the setup, then save the key to /var/www/\<domain\>/.ssh/id_rsa instead and chown the rights to the webuser)*
+   *(Note: When you do the setup for another user as admin / root, then save the key to /var/www/\<domain\>/.ssh/id_rsa instead and chown the rights to the webuser)*

 2. Copy the public key and add it to Github / Bitbucket as the Deploy Key